knative/func/docs/guides/language-packs.md

   readiness: /health/readiness
 ```

+If not provided, the values `/health/liveness` and `/health/readiness`
+will be used by default.

 Built in to the Functions library are basic language packs for Go,
 Node.js, Python, Quarkus, Rust, SpringBoot and TypeScript, each of
 which provide templates for HTTP and CloudEvents.